ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ## Install Apache Nifi <a id="install-apache-nifi"></a>
 -----------------

 The first thing you're going to need if you haven't done it already is install the Apache Nifi service on your Sandbox.
-Follow the [Set up Nifi Environment section](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/#section_3) of [Learning the ropes of Apache Nifi tutorial](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/).
+Follow the [Set up Nifi Environment section](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/#section_3) of [Analyze Traffic Pattern with Apache Nifi](http://hortonworks.com/hadoop-tutorial/learning-ropes-apache-nifi/).

 ## Configure and Start Solr <a id="configure-and-start-solr"></a>